 Date: 7 December 2013.
 Anchoring.

-never anchor or they are atrocious liars.
-The last time I dragged
+those who never anchor or they are atrocious liars.
+The last time I

-was back in 2012 and I don't anticipate doing so again.
-With proper (read:
+dragged was back in 2012 and I do not anticipate doing so again.
+With

-oversized) ground tackle I'm safe and secure.
-And I rest well at night
+proper (read: oversized) ground tackle I am safe and secure.
+I rest well

-knowing that when I set the anchor, I'm not moving until I raise the
+at night knowing that when I set the anchor, I am not moving until I raise

 Oh-dark-thirty at night and two sailboats were anchored off Dog Island,